ApprenticeAI/frapy/docs/topics/spider-middleware.rst

     "no-referrer-when-downgrade" policy is the W3C-recommended default,
     and is used by major web browsers.

-    However, it is NOT Scrapy's default referrer policy (see :class:`DefaultReferrerPolicy`).
+    However, it is NOT Frapy's default referrer policy (see :class:`DefaultReferrerPolicy`).

 .. autoclass:: SameOriginPolicy